Post job

 A safety consultant specializes in establishing safety guidelines and regulations for a company to ensure a safe and productive work environment.
 Their responsibilities revolve around understanding company operations, assessing existing safety programs to identify areas needing improvement, and recommending solutions through reports and presentations.
 They must also develop strategies to provide safety information to workers, creating information programs as necessary.
 Furthermore, as a safety consultant, it is essential to lead the implementation of new guidelines and policies, ensuring workforce compliance.

 These skill sets are where the common ground ends though.
-A health & safety officer responsibility is more likely to require skills like "em-385," "ssho," "occupational health," and "scaffolding."
-Whereas a safety consultant requires skills like "risk management," "fume hoods," "loto," and "food safety."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a health & safety officer are more likely to require skills like "em-385," "ssho," "occupational health," and "scaffolding."
+On the other hand, a job as a safety consultant requires skills like "risk management," "fume hoods," "loto," and "food safety."
+As you can see, what employees do in each career varies considerably.

-Safety consultants tend to reach similar levels of education than health & safety officers.
+Safety consultants earn the highest salaries when working in the energy industry, with an average yearly salary of $88,467.
+On the other hand, health & safety officers are paid more in the construction industry with an average salary of $55,791.safety consultants tend to reach similar levels of education than health & safety officers.
 In fact, safety consultants are 0.4% more likely to graduate with a Master's Degree and 1.0% more likely to have a Doctoral Degree.

 An Environmental Health Specialist is responsible for determining the existence of possible health hazards and taking measures to prevent or corect them.
 They monitor health and safety conditions in resedential, industrial, commercial, and recreational settings.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that health & safety officer responsibilities requires skills like "site safety," "em-385," "ssho," and "safety procedures."
-But an environmental health specialist might use skills, such as, "environmental health," "public health," "emergency response," and "continuous improvement."
+For example, resumes show us that health & safety officer responsibilities requires skills like "site safety," "em-385," "ssho," and "safety procedures."
+But an environmental health specialist might use other skills in their typical duties, such as, "environmental health," "public health," "emergency response," and "continuous improvement."

 Safety specialists examine various types of work procedures and environments.
 They observe if workplaces stick to the regulations on health, safety, and the environment.
 Also, they create programs to prevent injury or disease to workers and harm to the environment.
 Their duties include identifying hazards at the workplace and collecting samples of potentially toxic materials for examination.
 Another task they do is conduct training on emergency preparedness.
 Additionally, they explore and identify the causes of an accident to determine their preventative measures.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a health & safety officer is likely to be skilled in "em-385," "ssho," "occupational health," and "scaffolding," while a typical safety specialist is skilled in "develop corrective action," "food safety," "patients," and "powerpoint."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a health & safety officer is likely to be skilled in "em-385," "ssho," "occupational health," and "scaffolding," while a typical safety specialist is skilled in "develop corrective action," "food safety," "patients," and "powerpoint."

-When it comes to education, safety specialists tend to earn similar education levels than health & safety officers.
+When it comes to education, safety specialists tend to earn similar degree levels compared to health & safety officers.
 In fact, they're 0.1% less likely to earn a Master's Degree, and 0.2% less likely to graduate with a Doctoral Degree.

 A safety representative is responsible for reiterating safety protocols and regulations in the workplace to prevent potential hazards and operational delays.
 Safety representatives facilitate training and programs for the employees and inform them of any communications related to their safety and wellbeing.
 They also submit incident reports to the safety manager and provide recommendations to minimize risks and practice emergency drills.
 A safety representative must have excellent communication and organizational skills to create a safe environment for operations.